roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

  "Oh, fuck that!"

  And I turned around, rubbed my aching clitoris, and looked forward to the next time Roger could come over and give me what my slutty body needed.
-Report_Story #1